pyedifice/pyedifice/docs/source/developer_tools.rst

 Running your app through Edifice is extremely simple.
 On the command line::

-    python -m edifice path/to/your/app.py RootComponent
+    python -m edifice path/to/your/app.py RootElement

-This will run app.py, mounting the specified Component as the root, listening to changes to all Python files contained in path/to/your (and recursively in all sub directories) and dynamically reloading all changes.
+This will run app.py, mounting the specified Element as the root, listening to changes to all Python files contained in path/to/your (and recursively in all sub directories) and dynamically reloading all changes.
 If you want to explicitly specify another path to listen to, use the --dir flag::

-    python -m edifice --dir directory/to/watch path/to/your/app.py RootComponent
+    python -m edifice --dir directory/to/watch path/to/your/app.py RootElement

-Component Inspector
+Element Inspector
 -------------------

 .. figure:: /image/inspector.png